drand/website/docs/operator/drand-cli.md

 `drand` exposes up to four endpoints, depending on the flags passed in.

 The **private drand API endpoint** is used to communicate with other nodes using gRPC.
 The private API is always enabled.
-As drand now support multi beacons, it will always need the private address to be set, in order to know where to listen.
+As drand can now support multiple beacons, it will always need the private address to be set, in order to know where to listen.
 You can pass the `--private-listen` flag and specify the `host:port` to bind to.
 Note that the addresss associated with the keypair must be publicly accessible and mapped to the `--private-listen` address, for example using a reverse proxy.